-Section 7.1 Overtime is effective from October 1, 2008 - February 28, 2010.
+Section 7.1 Overtime - Effective October 1, 2008-February 28, 2010.

 7.1 Overtime.
 Overtime is any authorized work performed in excess of forty (40) hours per week or eight (8) hours per day.
-Overtime for 4/10 shift employees is any work performed beyond ten (10) hours per day or forty (40) hours per week.
+Overtime for "4-10" shift employees is any work performed beyond ten (10) hours per day or forty (40) hours per week.
 All overtime shall be compensated for at the rate of one and one-half (1-1/2) times the employee's base rate of pay (not including shift and other special differentials).

-Overtime for permanent employees is earned and credited in a minimum of one-half (1/2) hour increments and is compensated by either pay or compensatory time off.
+Overtime for permanent employees is earned and credited in a minimum of onehalf hour increments and is compensated by either pay or compensatory time off.

-Employees entitled to overtime credit for holidays in positions which work around the clock shall be provided a choice as to whether they shall be paid at the overtime rate or shall receive compensatory time off at the rate of one and one-half (1 1/2) hours compensatory time off for each hour worked.
+Employees entitled to overtime credit for holidays in positions which work around the clock (such as the County hospital, the Sheriff's office and jails, and the juvenile hall and boys' ranch) shall be provided a choice as to whether they shall be paid at the overtime rate or shall receive compensatory time off at the rate of one and one-half hours compensatory time off for each hour worked.
 Such compensatory time off, and the accumulation thereof shall be in addition to the total vacation accumulation permitted under the terms of this MOU.
-The specific provisions of this accumulation are set forth in Section 12.6 - Accrual of Holiday Time & Credit of this MOU.
+The specific provisions of this accumulation are set forth in Section 12.6 of this MOU.
 Regular overtime for twenty-four (24) hour institutional employees may be accrued as compensatory time in accordance with Section 7.2 of this MOU.